A Bayesian Take on Gaussian Process Networks: Background

 \subsection{Gaussian Processes}

 Gaussian processes are a flexible tool used in machine learning for regression and classification tasks.
-Formally, a Gaussian Process (GP) is a distribution over functions such that every finite collection of its function values $\{f(x_1), f(x_2),...,f(x_k)\}$ has a multivariate Gaussian distribution \citep{GPOP}.
+Formally, a Gaussian Process (GP) is a distribution over functions such that every finite collection of its function values $\{f(x_1), f(x_2),...\,,f(x_k)\}$ has a multivariate Gaussian distribution \citep{GPOP}.
 A GP is therefore fully specified by its mean function $m(x)=\mathbb{E}[f(x)]$ and covariance function $k(x,x') = \textrm{Cov}[f(x), f(x')]$.
 Due to their ability to model a large range of functional behaviours, GPs find common use as priors over regression functions $f(X)=\mathbb{E}(Y\,\vert\,X)$.
 A common GP regression model assumes independent Gaussian additive noise:

-Notably, GP models admit a closed-form expression of the marginal likelihood, in this case the likelihood of the $N$ observations $y$ marginalised over the prior distribution of $f$:
+Notably, GP models admit a closed-form expression of the marginal likelihood, in this case, the likelihood of the $N$ observations $y$ marginalised over the prior distribution of $f$:

 where $K$ is the $N \times N$ Gram matrix $K_{ij} = k(x_i,x_j)$.